 Filled with daring and romance, Blue Skies Tomorrow will capture readers’ hearts.

-My review: This historical fiction follows the oldest of the three Novak brothers who served as pilots in WWII.
+My thoughts: This historical fiction follows the oldest of the three Novak brothers who served as pilots in WWII.
 Ray Novak is unsure of his bravery, but eventually is shot down and steals a German Me 262!
 Meanwhile in California, a widow deals with the ghosts of who she’d married and the secrets of his family.
 Dealing with racial injustice is also part of the satisfying story.